 You will need to choose a committee of three professors and four areas of specialization.
-Please refer to page 6 of the “Graduate Student Handbook” on our web page at the following links.
+Please refer to pages 12-15 of the “Graduate Student Handbook” on our web page at the following links.
 You are advised to download and study the Handbook as well as the Reading List pertinent to your option, French or Spanish:

 How do I meet the language proficiency requirement in the second language?

 There are several different ways.
-See page 3 of the Graduate Student Handbook in the link below.
-If you choose to fulfill the requirement by examination, please contact Dr. García-Castellón at firstname.lastname@example.org.
-If you choose to fulfill the requirement by taking undergraduate language courses, you will need the Coordinator of Foreign Languages, Dr. Starr, to remove the block for you so that you may enroll in an undergraduate course.
-Please e-mail her at email@example.com with your student number and the desired course and section number so that she may remove the block.
+See page 8 of the Graduate Student Handbook in the link below.
+If you choose to fulfill the requirement by examination, please contact Dr. García-Castellón at email@example.com.
+If you choose to fulfill the requirement by taking undergraduate language courses, you will need the Coordinator of Foreign Languages, Dr. Bourderionnet, to remove the block for you so that you may enroll in an undergraduate course.
+Please e-mail him at firstname.lastname@example.org with your student number and the desired course and section number so that he may remove the block.

 Is there life after graduation?